kostya-zero/kvdb/README.md

 - `KVDB_PORT` - TCP port to bind to (default `5511`).
 - `KVDB_DATABASE` - path to the database file.
 When omitted, data is kept in memory only.
+- `KVDB_SAVE_INTERVAL` - the save interval in milliseconds.
+After this time, KVDB will run save if it is needed.

 Examples: